WarwickAI/website/src/content/blog/welcome-to-wai-25/index.md

 ---
 title: 'Welcome to WAI 2025!'
-description: 'We're super excited to welcome you to Warwick this week!
-Here's what we have going on at WAI.'
+description: "We're super excited to welcome you to Warwick this week!
+Here's what we have going on at WAI."
 date: 2025-09-28
 authors: ['01-sam-turner', '02-finlay-sanders', '11-aaron-moorby']
 ---